 Earl Grey tea contains natural fluoride and antioxidants.
 Both are known to be good for our teeth.

 The antioxidants in Earl Grey tea are said to Improve immunity

 Earl Grey tea is also said to reduce harmful cholesterol levels.

-The citrus extract of Earl Grey tea can improve metabolism and increase energy consumption.
+Also claims are made that the citrus extract of Earl Grey tea can improve metabolism and increase energy consumption.

 The bergamot oil has a calming effect on the nervous system and will lift one’s mood due to the oil’s aromatherapy qualities.
 It is also known to relieve digestive problems like acid reflux and some intestinal infections to a degree.

 On the other hand, Lady Grey is a more modern tea blend trademarked by Twinings and similarly flavoured with bergamot oil with added lemon and orange peel.
 Twinings released Lady Grey in Norway in 1994 and the UK in 1996.